David Jenkins (television writer): Television

 Jenkins created and wrote TBS science fiction comedy series People of Earth, which ran for 2 seasons from 2016-17.
 He wrote the pilot for People of Earth (originally titled The Group) with Wyatt Cenac in mind.

 In 2020, HBO Max greenlit Jenkins' queer pirate workplace rom-com, Our Flag Means Death.
 Jenkins served as creator, showrunner, writer, and guest actor for the series' first season.
-He was inspired to create the show after a conversation with his wife led him to the Wikipedia pages of real-life pirates Stede Bonnet and Blackbeard, who were written to have sailed together.
+He was inspired to create the show after a conversation with his ex-wife led him to the Wikipedia pages of real-life pirates Stede Bonnet and Blackbeard, who were written to have sailed together.
 "Just the idea of somebody who has a terrible midlife crisis and decides to do this, and then really hurts his family and hurts his wife and hurts his kids, and we don't know why.
 It's lost to history.
 And then the world's greatest pirate takes him under his wing, and then they have a whole voyage together, and we don't know why.
 It's lost to history.
 So all of his facts are fascinating, and then all of the questions that are unanswered are fascinating," Jenkins explained in an interview.

 The series premiered in March 2022 and received instant acclaim.
 Viewers were drawn to the show's unique charm that subverted the genre and defied people's expectations of queerbaiting in media by depicting multiple canonically queer couples.
 They instantly took to social media, generating a large fandom around Jenkins' work.
-The show continued to gain momentum after release, staying at the top of the charts for most in-demand series seven weeks in a row, surpassing large franchises like Marvel and Star Wars.
-On June 1 2022, HBO Max announced that the series had been renewed for a second season.
-Jenkins directed the first episode of the second season in addition to his existing duties.
+The show continued to gain momentum after its release, staying at the top of the charts for most in-demand series seven weeks in a row, surpassing large franchises like Marvel and Star Wars.

+In June 2022, HBO Max announced that the series had been renewed for a second season.
+Jenkins directed the first episode in addition to his existing duties.
 The second season premiered in October 2023 and quickly became a top show on the newly renamed Max service.
+In an interview with The Wall Street Journal, Jenkins revealed that the second season’s budget had been slashed by 40% due to companywide cutbacks at Warner Bros.
+Discovery.
 Despite its success, Our Flag Means Death was canceled after two seasons in January 2024.
-A fan-led campaign with the message "Save Our Flag Means Death" was launched as Jenkins attempted to sell the series to another streamer.
+A fan-led renewal campaign was launched in response to the cancellation as Jenkins attempted to shop the series to other streamers.
 In March 2024, Jenkins announced that the series was unable to find a new home due to volatility in the streaming industry.
-Jenkins stated that he remains open to selling the series and will never rule out its return.
+Jenkins stated he remains open to selling the series and will never rule out its return.

-In 2025, Jenkins was tapped to write the pilot episode for HBO Max's Booster Gold series.
-Jenkins will be replacing Danny McBride, who was originally attached to write the script.
-If taken to series, Jenkins will serve as showrunner.
+In July 2025, Jenkins was tapped to write the pilot episode for HBO Max's Booster Gold series.
+Jenkins replaced Danny McBride, who was originally attached to write the script.
+However, in July 2026, Jenkins revealed he was no longer attached to the project and a new creative team would be taking over.